The Causes of Imbalance

 These are complex, overlapping conditions that create the foundations for suffering.
 Each cause names a deep pressure point in the larger web, often invisible, but profoundly formative.

-Chronic imbalance often begins in the body.
+• Chronic imbalance shows up in countless forms in the body.

 Exposure to toxic stress, developmental adversity, inadequate nutrition, or ongoing threat can disrupt the nervous system, inflame the brain, alter hormonal regulation, and create long-term physiological distress.